myselfscrum/kochessenz-recipes/content/english/post/002-03-27-barlauchpestopasta-mit-spinat-und-pochiertem-ei.md

 I put together in the mortar and produce a pesto.

 * 1 double handful of baby spinach
-* the stems of wild garlic
+* the stems of ramson
-* 2 wild garlic leaves
+* 2 ramson leaves

 I steam briefly until soft.